 Since certain personnel from Direct Provision Centres became eligible to work in Ireland, a number of businesses have interacted with the system to employ these persons.
-There are some individual company experiences included in Appendix 6 in relation to these undertakings.
 Unfortunately, this source of labour has not proved a solution to the labour problem.
 In general workers from these centres only stay for a short while before availing of the welfare system or moving on to other employments.